- 19 Nov 2024

 Monitoring

-2. Select the necessary monitoring metrics and configure the threshold values
+- Choose the required metrics and configure the threshold

 The threshold values can also be provided with any metric name, defining the monitoring rule to be violated when the metric value configured at threshold field is met.